A Survey on Session-based Recommender Systems: Prospects and Future Directions

 $Significance.$ In the real-word cases, particularly in the online shopping scenario, a session is often generated from a continuous interactive process between a user and the shopping platform.
 For example, a user may first click an item to start a session, followed by different actions on this item, e.g., view it, add it to cart, or just skip it.
 By taking these different actions as different feedback from the user, the platform can then accordingly adjust recommendation strategies for the subsequent items.
 Such interactive process proceeds till to the end of the session.
 Though such intrinsic nature embedded in session generation process is quite important for precisely learning the user's dynamic preference for accurate SBR, it has been overlooked by most of the existing works on SBRSs.

-$Open$ $issues.$ How to effectively model the continuous interactive process between users and the platform for interactive and conversational SBR?
+$Open$ $issues.$ How to effectively model the continuous interactive process between users and the platform for interactive SBR?
 This issue is critical but challenging in the area of SBRSs.
+In such a case, a user's preference is revealed by her limited real-time interactions with the platforms and usually changes over time.
+So, it is difficult to precisely capture the user's dynamic preferences from limited interactions in a timely manner.
 Although, some researchers have proposed approaches based on reinforcement learning \cite{zou2020pseudo} to address it, the studies are still in early stage while more and deeper explorations are needed.